b-gran/wordle-solver/README.md

 **2) "summarize" the clues seen so far - i.e. which letters are legal in which positions and how many times must each letter appear in the solution**

-**3) choose the guess that will maximize the number of leaves removed from the dictionary tree for all possible guesses**
+**3) choose the guess that will maximize the number of leaves removed from the dictionary tree for all possible solutions**

 In pseudocode, (3) is performed as follows:
 ```